 All the bears were given time to become acclimated to their new surroundings and to experience sights, sounds, and smells that they never could have imagined in the bear pits from which they saw virtually nothing but concrete walls and gawking tourists.
 One-year-old cubs Howell and Mansell were so thrilled with their new home that they immediately started climbing on everything in their surroundings, even the entrance to their den!

 More About Black Forest Bear ParkThe bears had been held captive in virtually barren concrete pits at Black Forest Bear Park (BFBP) in Helen, Georgia, and had shown signs of severe stress, including pacing.
 They had little protection from the elements, and the government had cited BFBP for housing them in unsafe and decrepit enclosures with jagged edges and protruding bolts and in cages showing rust and corrosion.
 While held in these tiny enclosures, the bears had to beg tourists for pieces of apples and bread.
 The pits are now closed for good!

-As a first step toward improving the lives of all the bears languishing in bear pits and tiny pens at roadside zoos across the country, PETA has formally petitioned the USDA to enact specific welfare standards for captive bears, including requiring large, wooded habitats, and the USDA is currently accepting comments on this petition.
-While the 17 bears from BFBP and their cubs have a bright future, other bears who are still imprisoned in similar hellholes need you to submit comments in support of the petition asking the USDA to help captive bears.
+As a first step toward improving the lives of all the bears languishing in bear pits and tiny pens at roadside zoos across the country, PETA has formally petitioned the USDA to enact specific welfare standards for captive bears, including requiring large, wooded habitats, and the USDA is now reviewing comments that were submitted on this petition.
+While the 17 bears from BFBP and their cubs have a bright future, other bears who are still imprisoned in similar hellholes need your help.